FTP: The first record located at the top of the header used to identify the file format.

 EOL: end of planned line

 The remaining elements have similar information in the first 3 columns.
-The first column will indicate the data type, the second column will indicate the device that recorded the information and the third column is the time tag (seconds past midnight) that is also sometimes referred to as the latency.
+The first column will indicate the data type, the second column will indicate the device that recorded the information (0 for Ashtech) and the third column is the time tag (seconds past midnight) that is also sometimes referred to as the latency.
 The remaining information on each line is specific to the data type.
-Not all data types were recorded in each HYPACK file.

-POS: Position of the ship in the format "POS dn t x y" where dn=device number; t=time tag (seconds past midnight); x=easting; y=northing.
-On this cruise these values are in UTM, Zone 19, WGS84.
+POS: Position of the ship - in this case the antenna location - in the format "POS dn t x y" where dn=device number; t=time tag (seconds past midnight); x=easting; y=northing.
+During this survey these values are in UTM, Zone 16, WGS84.

 RAW: Position information in the format "RAW dn t n lat long alt utc" where dn=device number; t=time tag (seconds past midnight); n=number of values to follow; lat=raw latitude in the format ddmmmm.mmmm.
 To convert to ddmm.mmmmm multiply by 100; long=raw longitude in the format ddmmmm.mmmm.
 To convert to ddmm.mmmmm multiply by 100; alt=antenna altitude above ellipsoid (meters); utc=GPS time in the format HHMM.

-GYR: Gyro data (heading) in the format "GYR dn t h" where dn=device number, t=time tag (seconds past midnight), h=heading.
+GYR: Gyro Data (heading) in the format "GYR dn t h" where dn=device number; t=time tag (seconds past midnight); h=shipheading angle.